kwaclaw/KdSoft.General/KdSoft.Serialization/KdSoft.Serialization.md

 *  It requires that any data members to be serialized are accessible to the framework code (public or internal visibility).
 * It is intended to serialize only to generalized byte buffers in the form of `Span<byte>` which allows for zero-copy capability.
-Thsi way one can avoid  intermediate byte buffers.
+This way one can avoid  intermediate byte buffers.

 Any implementation of the framework has to subclass the following